-- Each member of the Committee will understand their individual responsibilities - The Secretary and Money Counters will understand their roles in maintaining written records The Association members will have basic understanding of the Association records and what - to monitor
+- Each member of the Committee will understand their individual responsibilities - The Secretary and Money Counters will understand their roles in maintaining written records - The Association members will have basic understanding of the Association records and what to monitor

-Step 1: The CBF tells the members that the record-keeping system is made as simple as possible.
+Step 1: The FFSF tells the members that the record-keeping system is made as simple as possible.
 It does not seek to emulate a full system of accounting, but emphasizes transaction record-keeping.
 Records are maintained in a pre-printed journal.
 The record journal/book is divided into sections as follows:

 - Register

 - Welfare/Social Fund Ledger

 - Savings Ledger

 - Fines Ledger

 - Loan Ledger

 - Inputs ledger

-- Cash-Book.
+- · Cash-Book.

 Thus, using a cash book that summarizes each category of transactions, most financial records are double-entered.
-In addition to the Association Records, every member has a Member Share Passbook, Social fund treasurer's record book to track social fund borrowing and refund and Askari's record book for fines from the offences committed.
+In addition to the Association Records, every member has a Member Share savings pass book (sample must be available).

+Passbook, Social fund treasurer's record book to track social fund borrowing and refund and Askari's record book for fines from the offences committed.

-Step 2: Using the pre-printed VSLA Record Book/Journal hand in hand with layout in figure 1 below, the CBF introduce the members to the different types of records kept by the VSLA (register, social fund ledger, savings ledger, fines ledger, loans' ledger, inputs ledger and cash book) and the members' savings pass book (sample must be available).
+Step 2: Using the pre-printed VSLA Record Book/Journal hand in hand with layout in figure 1 below, the FFSF introduce the members to the different types of records kept by the VSLA (register, socialfund ledger, savings ledger, fines ledger, loans' ledger, inputs ledger and cash book) and the members'